 Vanquish, Lara Croft and the Guardian of Light and Brave are now compatible with Xbox One.
 Vanquish is a shooter from 2010, directed by Shinji Mikami.
 Lara Croft and the Guardian of Light is a spin-off, and Brave is based on a Disney movie.

 Platinum Games' cover shooter, Vanquish, is the latest game to receive backward compatibility support on Xbox One, announced Microsoft.
 Vanquish will join Lara Croft and the Guardian of Light and Brave.

 The shooter came out in 2010, and is one year younger than its big sister, Bayonetta.
 Vanquish was directed by Shinji Mikami, the man who worked on a couple of Resident Evil games.
 The game has a characteristic approach to the tried and true third-person cover shooter formula.
-We have a review awaiting your gaze, should you want to know more .
+We have a review awaiting your gaze, should you .

 Vanquish boasts a muted colour palette and a lot of knee sliding between different covers.
 The knee sliding, coupled with mech combat provides the players with an experience not unlike the one they had while playing Bayonetta.